Skip to Content

 Slow Cooker Cincinnati Chili is one of those easy to make, hearty, flavorful dishes that has to work it’s way into your recipe rotation.

-Served over spaghetti or a hot dog, this delicious meat sauce topping can be served 5 different ways and will quickly become one of your family favorites!
+Serve over spaghetti or a hot dog, this delicious meat sauce topping is 5 different ways of delicious and will quickly become one of your family favorites!

 ladle of cincinnati chili